repalleshyamsundarreddy/sre/README.md

 ##### https://learning.oreilly.com/library/view/becoming-sre/9781492090540/

-SRE should be a conversation and not a doctrine.

 SRE is an engineering discipline devoted to helping organisations
 sustainably(sustainable operations practice) achieve
 the appropriate level(SLIs/SLOs) of reliability